Gbadebo-Oluwarimi/server_v1/README.md

 TODOS FOR MONDAY

-1. Finish all the client route
+1. Finish all the INVOICE route ---
+2. Finish AGROCHIC site and get PAID ----
-2. Learn Data Structures and Algorithms with Javascript
+3. Learn Data Structures and Algorithms with Javascript ---

 npm run start:dev
 To continually watch your application for any changes